ArcaneCircle/babel-dungeon-en-es/README.md

-# Babel Dungeon
+# Babel Dungeon (🇬🇧/🇪🇸)

-A gamified tool for vocabulary learning.
+A gamified tool for English/Spanish vocabulary learning
-This is the base/common shared code between the specific language pairs repositories.

 ## Creating new flavor